 Winter is upon us again.
-Though it is a season full of festive joy, premier entertainment, and peak coziness, it is also a deathtrap for auto insurance claims.
-Driving conditions deteriorate and the roads morph into an entirely different beast—one that goads typically sound drivers into making fatal mistakes.
+Though it is a season full of festive joy, premier entertainment, and peak cosiness, it is also a deathtrap for auto insurance claims.
+Driving conditions deteriorate, and the roads morph into an entirely different beast—one that goads typically sound drivers into making fatal mistakes.

 Still, just because winter stacks the deck against drivers, there's no reason it should necessitate a seasonal spike in auto insurance claims.
 Bringing an extra degree of care and attention to the driving process is all it takes to stay safe and avoiding the dreaded claim.
 Here's how to make that vision a reality.

 This is how forming good winter driving habits begins.
 And all it takes is a one-time action!
 (Well, two if you count removing them at the end of the season).
 Using winter tires is really the best way to ensure that you're not putting yourself at a disadvantage when it comes to traction and protection from the elements.
 All-season and all-weather tires are named as if they could do the trick, but it's been proven that they aren't as effective.
 If you haven't gotten yours yet this year, then check out the contest that's currently happening at SmartCoverage.
 Get a quote and you'll be entered to win a $500 Canadian Tire gift card!

 Having an ice scraper in your vehicle at all times is a simple, effective way to greatly reduce your chances of getting into an accident and needing to file a claim.
 You should never allow ice to build upon any of your windows or windshields.
 It is a major hazard that will distort your perception of the road and leave you unaware of critical oncoming or trailing factors.
 Always check before driving to see if ice has formed and then scrape it off if it has.